 We know that there is increased risk of serious complications for those who are over the age of 65, have underlying medical conditions or who have a compromised immune system.
-Anyone who is currently undergoing treatment for breast cancer, and even those who have completed treatments in recent years, are considered part of this high-risk population.
+Anyone who is currently undergoing treatment for breast cancer are considered part of this high-risk population.
 Our hope is that communities can come together, by staying apart, to help protect the most vulnerable.

 Breast Cancer and COVID-19